okta/odyssey/packages/docs/components/link.md

 id: component-link
 title: Link
 description: Links are navigation elements displayed as text.
-lead: Links are navigation elements displayed as text.
+lede: Links are navigation elements displayed as text.
 Use a Link to bring a user to another page or start a download.
 tabs:
   - label: 'Overview'
     id: 'overview'